BLOCKCHAIN LAW GROUP

 Legal Opinion Letter:

-Summarize all points and calculate a possible number of years in jail you may face if you sell your tokens to the U.S. residents without appropriate registration with the State authorities and the Security and Exchange Commission (SEC) or compliance with the Regulations governing specific exemptions for a sale of securities*.
+Summarize all points and calculate a possible number of years in jail you may face if you sell your tokens to the U.S. residents without appropriate registration with the State authorities and the Security and Exchange Commission (SEC) or compliance with the Regulations governing specific exemptions*.

 A founder of Blockchain Law Group, Katrina Arden is a licensed attorney in the United States and in the Russian Federation.
 She has been practicing law successfully for over 10 years.
 She has extensive experience handling various domestic and international issues, including tax compliance and securities regulations, structuring international transactions and working on the multimillion-dollar lawsuits involving securities fraud.
 Katrina is an author of a number of professional publications.
 In addition to her legal education, she has an MBA with an emphasis in Financial Management, which allows her to provide complex advice to the clients.
 Since 2016, Katrina has been involved in the Blockchain community and consulted multiple companies on token sale projects.